hgq719/docs/introduction.md

   You can use OAuth2 to authenticate all your API requests to Comm100.
 OAuth provides a more secure way for your application to access your account data without requiring that sensitive information like email and password to be sent with the requests.
 There are different OAuth flows for different types of API.

-  Note that while generating a JWT token, the API request should start with your platform domain, which is different from the other API requests.
+  Note that while generating an access token, the API request should start with your platform domain, which is different from the other API requests.
 For example:

 - If your Control Panel domain is portal1.comm100.io, the API requests should start with https://portal1.comm100.io/.
 - If your Control Panel domain is portal3.comm100.io, the API requests should start with https://portal3.comm100.io/.
 - If your Control Panel domain is portal5.comm100.io, the API requests should start with https://portal5.comm100.io/.
 - If your Control Panel domain is portal7.comm100.io, the API requests should start with https://portal7.comm100.io/.

-### How to get the jwt token?
+### How to get the access token?

 #### Using curl